 - Government agencies

 - Outpatient care centers

-Part Four How Do You Become a Director of Nursing?
+Part Four How to Become a Director of Nursing

 The first step to becoming a Director of Nursing is nursing school.
-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
+You’ll need to earn either an Associate Degree in Nursing (ADN) or a Bachelor’s Degree in Nursing (BSN) from an accredited nursing program in order to take the first steps to becoming a registered nurse.

 Nurses can choose to gain some nursing experience before going back to school or go directly into an MSN program depending on their unique situation.
 ADN-prepared nurses will need to complete an additional step of either completing their BSN degree or entering into an accelerated RN to MSN program which will let them earn their BSN and MSN at the same time.